joshwalker9115/web3forms-svelte/DESIGN_DOC.md

         - `from_name`
             - The default From Name is "Notifications" but you can customize it with this prop.
 - Styling
-    - `input` will pass a class to all inputs.
-This is useful if you have a global stylesheet with styling for inputs.
+    - `inputClass` will pass a class to all inputs.
+This is useful if you have a class from a global stylesheet with styling for inputs.
+    - `formClass` will pass a class to form containing the inputs.
+    - Styling is available to the containing form via `W3F__Form`.
     - Styling is available over all standard fields via `W3F__Inputs`.
 This can be targeted as a global css class:
         ```
         :global(.W3F__Inputs) {